 It is illegal to light an open air fire without a permit in the Palmerston North urban area.
 Open air fires include charcoal barbecues, braziers, bonfires and incinerators.
 Garden fires are a major source of air pollution.
 It’s much better to take your green waste to a transfer station.

-You do not need a permit for a gas barbecue or an ethnic cooking fire.
-However, if you are planning a hangi or an umu there are guidelines you should observe – mainly around building your fire pit and advising your neighbours.
+You don’t need a permit for a gas barbecue or an ethnic cooking fire.
+However, if you’re planning a hangi or an umu there are guidelines you should observe – mainly around building your fire pit and advising your neighbours.

-You don't always need a fire permit if you live in a rural part of Palmerston North.
-It depends on the fire season status.
+You don't always need a fire permit if you live in a rural part of Palmerston North – it depends on the fire season status.
 Always check the fire season status before you light a fire.
 You’ll need a permit in a restricted fire season.
 In a prohibited fire season, you can’t light any fires.

 All the conditions you need to meet for open air fires are set out in the Council's Urban Fire Control Bylaw and administration manual.
 If you’re not sure whether you live in an urban or rural fire district, check the map at the bottom of this page.

 To apply for a fire permit, get advice on ethnic fires or to speak to a rural fire officer, contact us on 06 356 8199.